Flood Advisory issued for Manitowoc by NWS - NewsBreak

 Flood Advisory issued for Manitowoc by NWS

-Effective: 2021-08-29 13:00:00 CDT Expires: 2021-09-02 11:17:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-08-27 20:46:00 CDT Expires: 2021-08-30 22:08:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Be especially cautious at night when it is harder to recognize the dangers of flooding.
-Target Area: Manitowoc .Heavy rainfall over already saturated ground will lead to minor flooding across southeast Calumet and southwest Manitowoc counties overnight.
-The National Weather Service in Green Bay has issued a * Urban and Small Stream Flood Advisory for Southeastern Calumet County in east central Wisconsin Southwestern Manitowoc County in east central Wisconsin * Until 115 AM CDT. * At 1006 PM CDT, trained weather spotters reported heavy rain in the advisory area due to thunderstorms.
+Target Area: Manitowoc The National Weather Service in Green Bay has issued a * Urban and Small Stream Flood Advisory for Northeastern Calumet County in east central Wisconsin Manitowoc County in east central Wisconsin Southern Brown County in northeastern Wisconsin * Until 300 AM CDT. * At 138 AM CDT, Doppler radar indicated heavy rain due to thunderstorms.
 This will cause urban and small stream flooding.
-Trained weather spotters estimated between 2 and 3 inches of rain have fallen in New Holstein. * Some locations that will experience flooding include Manitowoc, Cleveland, St. Nazianz, Camp Rokilio Scout Camp, St Anna, Central Lake Winnebago, Kiel, New Holstein, Newton, Spring Valley, Brothertown, Clover, St Nazianz, School Hill, Louis Corners, Steinthal, Millhome, Osman, Meggers and Newtonberg.
-Additional rainfall amounts of 1 to 2 inches are expected over the area.
-This additional rain will result in minor flooding.alerts.weather.gov
+Up to an 1 inch of rain has fallen. * Some locations that will experience flooding include Manitowoc, Chilton, Brillion, Valders, St. Nazianz, Two Creeks, Two Rivers, Wrightstown, Morrison, Cato, Holland, Mishicot, Larrabee, Cooperstown, Reedsville, Hilbert, Maple Grove, Whitelaw, Francis Creek and Wells.
+Additional rainfall amounts up to 1 inch are expected over the area.
+This additional rain will result in minor flooding due to already saturated soils.alerts.weather.gov

 Comments / 0